Teams Live Events

 Presenters should review the following training video before the Live Event:

-Planning your Teams Live Event
+Planning your Teams Live Event after requesting

 Further information for your producer(s) and presenter(s)

 Your producers and presenters should review the training above before the Live Event.
 However, it may also be helpful for you to provide them with some guidance and information before your Live Event.

 - Tell them exact time you want them to arrive by (make this earlier than the start time

 - Tell them to use either the desktop versions of Teams, as the mobile version will not work

 - Ask them to mute their microphones during the event until it is their turn to speak

 - Discuss how you want the Q&A to be moderated

 - Provide them with an outline/agenda for the Live Event.